 - In the My Little Pony: Equestria Girls – Magical Movie Night short "Movie Magic", Rainbow Dash and human Twilight Sparkle were the only members of the group who remembered to bring the amulets that allow them to use their powers (Super Speed and Mind over Matter respectively).

 - Not what actually happened.
 Juniper Montage imprisoned them in a featureless void dimension where their powers would be useless.
 The only one that got out was Sunset Shimmer, whose telepathic powers work by touch.

 Films — Live-Action

-- In The Neverending Story 2 Bastian has to save Fantasia with the help of the Auryn, which can grant him any wish he wants.
+- In The Neverending Story 2 Bastian has to save with the help of the Auryn, which can grant him any wish he wants.
 He never thinks to wish for weapons, or an army, or even that Fantasia just be saved.
 Instead he wishes for things like a can of spray paint and individual steps to climb a huge cliff.
-And he only has a limited number of wishes before running out of memories (each wish removes a memory though at the time he gets it he was unaware of this so he had no reason to limit his wishes at the time).
+And he only has a limited number of wishes before running out of memories (each wish removes a memory, though at the time he gets it, he was unaware of this, so he had no reason to limit his wishes).

 - Star Wars

 - The prequels retroactively introduce this trope to the original trilogy by establishing that R2-D2 has the ability to fly and torch his opponents, something he never does in the original trilogy even though it would have been useful to do so.
 Word of God has it that R2's rocket boosters broke at some point in the intervening years, and Industrial Automaton (the company that makes R2 units) no longer manufactures that part.